jaesparza/website/content/links.md

 ---
 # The archive

-A curated list of links to interesting articles, conferences, and websites that I have been compiling throughout the years.
+A curated list of links to interesting articles, conferences, and websites that I have been compiling throughout the last 10 years.

-I run periodical checks to find broken links, nevertheless, a rouge one might slip through.
-In that case the descriptive text should help to find the right information in the internet archive waybackmachine http://archive.org/web/web.php.
+I run [periodical checks](https://www.deadlinkchecker.com/) to find broken links but a rouge one might slip through.
+In that case, try the [internet waybackmachine](http://archive.org/web/web.php).

 The links are groupd by category (see menu on the right) and also tagged where relevant:
 * [Talk] Conferences, mostly on software and electronics.
 * [Documentary], [VintageDocumentary] Documentaries, mostly technical, some historical and a few combining both aspects.
 * [Shop] on-line shops on topics that I am interested.
-* [Spanish] Resources in Spanish language.
+* [Spanish] Resources in Spanish.

-Licensing: For information on the material licenses, check the original source or contact its publisher.
-This is only a list to third party material.

 ## Radio
 ### Software Defined Radio (SDR)